nuodb/nuodb-helm-charts/stable/README.md

 Happy Helming!
 ```

-## Install the Tiller Server in Kubernetes
+### Install the Tiller Server in Kubernetes

-We will be creating the Tiller server in the `kube-system` namespace so that it is available to all projects.
+Create the Tiller server in the `kube-system` namespace so that it is available to all projects.

 Create a new service account for tiller.
 ```bash